rogerbinns/apsw/doc/install.rst

     :widths: auto

     * - ``--fetch``
-      - Fetches the corresponding SQLite version
+      - Fetches the corresponding SQLite version amalgamation and all source to make :doc:`extra` available
     * - ``--enable-all-extensions``
       - Enables all the :doc:`standard extensions <extensions>`
     * - ``--enable``